stevewhitehouse66/Woofers/docs/README.md

 - Staff and Admin Users may add new, edit and delete Dog-Profiles from individual profile pages

 #### Future Features
-in later iterations of this project I will add the following functionality...
+in later iterations of this project I will add the following functionality.

 - Comments to Stories for greater User Interaction
 - Story categories and sorting by category for improved User Experience.
 - A contact form for improved User Experience contacting the rescue.